Gex 3: Deep Cover Gecko

-Gex 3: Deep Cover Gecko (Note: Titled Gex: Deep Cover Gecko in Europe and Gex 3: Deep Pocket Gecko on the Game Boy Color.) is a 1999 platform game developed by Crystal Dynamics and published by Eidos Interactive for the PlayStation.
-The third and final installment of the Gex video game trilogy, it was originally released in 1999, followed by ports for the Nintendo 64 and Game Boy Color.
+Gex 3: Deep Cover Gecko (Note: Titled Gex: Deep Cover Gecko in Europe) is a 1999 platform game developed by Crystal Dynamics and published by Eidos Interactive for the PlayStation.
+It is part of the Gex video game series, and was released in 1999, followed by ports for the Nintendo 64.
 Its protagonist, Gex, is a wisecracking, pop culture enthusiast voiced by Danny John-Jules in the UK and European releases and comedian Dana Gould, reprising his role from former Gex games, for the American release.
 The gameplay is set in Gex's secret hideout, Mission Control a overworld, which is overseen by Gex's butler, Alfred the Turtle.
 Playboy model Marliece Andrada plays Gex's kidnapped companion, Agent Xtra, the only live-action character, who is featured in brief full-motion video sequences on the PlayStation version.
 The plot follows Gex's return to the Media Dimension to rescue Agent Xtra from Rez, Gex's arch-nemesis from the previous games.

 Gex 3 was conceived as a sequel to 1998's Gex: Enter the Gecko and incorporated unused elements of the game's design into Gex 3.
 Advancements in the utilization of available technology allowed Gex 3 to feature a set of bigger levels, more on-screen characters, different textures, and a retooled camera system over its predecessors that maximizes gameplay improvements with consideration to the hardware limitations of the time.
 Certain aspects from the original Gex were brought back as well, such as the addition of secret levels and bug collectibles.

-Gex 3 was met with mixed to positive reviews from critics, with a fair amount of criticism directed at the differences between the Nintendo 64 and PlayStation versions.

-Limited Run Games announced Gex Trilogy, a compilation release of all three games emulated through Limited Run's Carbon Engine.
-The compilation was released for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.
+A 2D game titled Gex 3: Deep Pocket Gecko was released for the Game Boy Color in late 1999 which used the same plot and themes as Deep Cover Gecko.